jellesiderius/mage-db-sync/README.md

 - WP CLI

 ### NOTES
+- Currently only tested on macOS
 - The import function does only show "yes" when you're current directory is a Magento installed directory or if a local project folder is set in the database json file
-- Tool requires `magerun2` command to be globally available in shell
 - Everything is developed/tested with Magerun2 version 4.7.0.
 Make sure at least this version is installed
+- Tool requires `magerun2` command to be globally available in shell
 - Wordpress import is currently experimental

 ### Installation